The key to successfully supporting virtual teams is using the right communication tools, so there’s no disconnect.

-Regardless of where our supporters are are working, they can access customer tickets in real time.
+Regardless of where our supporters are working, they can access customer tickets in real time.

 As far as the most important customer service tools for today’s businesses, online customer chat service tops the list.
 For that, we use Olark.

-With Olark, employees can be in any location, set up their laptop, update their away status, and be ready to handle incoming chats.
+With Olark, employees can be in any location, set up their laptops, update their away status, and be ready to handle incoming chats.